jamie2210/CI_MS1_TBC/README.md

 - Anyone who is interested in learning to box.
 - All levels and abilities welcome.
 - Companies looking for corporate team building events
-- Mainly individuals but limited to.
+- Mainly individuals but not limited to.

 ### User Requirements and Expectations